amirsojoodi/OpenMP-to-CUDA-Transformation-with-TXL/README.md

 |5|`#pragma omp atomic`|CUDA atomic instructions|
 |6|`omp_get_thread_num()`|Calculate thread Id: `threadIdx.x + blockDim.x * blockId.x`|

+3. There are other OpenMP features that we can investigate which can be found [here](https://www.openmp.org/wp-content/uploads/OpenMP4.0.0.Examples.pdf).

 ## Milestones
 - Write C grammar extension for OpenMP
 - Tacke each of the directives and instructions of OpenMP discribed in the table